jumpnow/bbb-upgrader/README.md

 The `/dev/mmcblk0p5` partition is used by the `uEnv.txt` u-boot script to read and write some flag files to determine which partition to load as the *rootfs*.

-The `manage_boot_flag_partition.sh` is a Linux script that also manages flag files on this partition.

-This is the script that confirms that the new partition actually worked.
+`manage_boot_flag_partition.sh` is the script that confirms the new *rootfs* actually worked.
+It does this by modifying files on `/dev/mmcblk0p5`.

 If this script isn't run the first time after booting a new *rootfs* following an upgrade, the system will revert back to the old *rootfs* on the next boot.

-The `manage_boot_flag_partition.sh` script can be run anytime and I would normally add it to the systems as an init script.
-If there is nothing to do, the `manage_boot_flag_partition.sh` script won't do anything.
+The `manage_boot_flag_partition.sh` script is safe to run anytime, it does nothing if there is nothing to do.
+My thinking is it would be added to the scripts run by the system init process, whatever type of init you are running.

 The `bbb_upgrade.sh` is responsible for formatting `/dev/mmcblk0p5` and populating the initial flag files.

 ### Running an Upgrade

-A locaton is needed for the new image tarball, so make use of `/dev/mmcblk0p6`
+A location is needed for the new image tarball, so make use of `/dev/mmcblk0p6`

     mkfs.ext4 -q -L DATA /dev/mmcblk0p6
 	mkdir /data